 For the last 30 years, the seemingly endless number of so-called technology revolutions invading our expansive yet decaying landscape has been accompanied by a proliferation of wide-ranging publications, usually playing catch-up while trying to predict the future on the spot.
 That has certainly been the case since the official birth of the Internet.
 In the early 1990s, Krol’s The Whole Internet became one of the first global best sellers in this arena, translations included.
-Looking at my aging hard copies of the book, it is curious to see that its first two editions barely mentioned the World Wide Web, just emerging at the time.
-I guess I should not recommend the publication to anyone under 30 unless they are studying Internet archeology.
+Looking at my aging hard copies of the book, it is curious to see that its first two editions barely mentioned the World Wide Web, which was just emerging at the time.
+I should not recommend the publication to anyone under 30 unless they are studying Internet archeology.
 A couple of years later, Negroponte’s Being Digital became even more popular, taking a different approach to Krol’s book.
-Negroponte’s was undoubtedly visionary but also targeted the business sector.
+Negroponte was undoubtedly visionary but also targeted the business sector.
 In any event, the speedy resurgence of AI has not been immune to this phenomenon.
-There are so many AI publications out there, academia included, that keeping track is almost a full-time job.
+There are so many AI publications, academia included, that keeping track is almost a full-time job.

 Taking a stratospheric view of this scenery, it is possible to identify three overall publication types.
 The first and perhaps most evident comprises technical publications, those spelling out the complex nitty-gritty of AI technology.
 Here, we can find two subtypes.
-On the one hand, the hardcore technology books demanding apriori knowledge to start reading the first page.
+On the one hand, hardcore technology books demanding apriori knowledge to start reading the first page.
 On the other hand, those trying to simplify the thematic area by explaining to average earthlings how the seemingly incomprehensible and almost magical AI works, if at all.
 Needless to say, the audiences for each of the two technical subtypes are starkly different.

-The second category falls within the human rights agenda that has dominated the global geopolitical space since the late1970s – shifting away from colonialism and other forms of national liberation prevalent at the time, coinciding with Neoliberalism’s meteoric rise.
+The second category falls within the human rights agenda that has dominated the global geopolitical space since the late1970s – shifting away from colonialism and other forms of national liberation prevalent at the time and coinciding with Neoliberalism’s meteoric rise.
 Historically, such an agenda have prioritized civil and political rights, thus leaving the economic, social and cultural ones on the back burner.
 No wonder economic inequality has soared in the last two decades while most human rights organizations looked in the other direction.
 Being that as it may, AI also brought innovation into this agenda by propelling the development of so-called “ethical and responsible” uses of the omnipresent technology as a much-needed feature to ensure human rights (civil and political, that is) protection.
 The same large, monopolistic companies massively deploying AI have been peddling this approach to avoid regulation and thus preserve their autonomy.
 Although I do not have any hard data in hand, publications along these lines seem to lead all others, at least for the time being – and until AI regulation starts; that, in turn, will trigger another tsunami of publications on AI regulation.

 Crawford’s Atlas of AI is a bright rosebud in this technology-plagued landscape.
 Against the grain, the author challenges the status quo by arguing that AI is neither artificial nor intelligent.
 However, questioning the dominant AI rhetoric demands a new approach that can help unveil its real nature.
 Based on her personal experience and the theoretical underpinnings of Science and Technology Studies (STS), political philosophy and law, Crawford opts to deploy a cartographic perspective to visualize the AI tentacles holding planet Earth hostage.

-While not making any claims about universality, the author argues that AI is a multidimensional phenomenon that comprises economic, political, cultural and historical processes.
+While not making any claims about universality, the author argues that AI is a multi-dimensional phenomenon that comprises economic, political, cultural and historical processes.
 In this context, “artificial intelligence is a registry of power” (pg.
 8) and not just another general-purpose technology.
 Reminds me of Heidegger’s claim that the essence of technology is nothing technological.
 But, of course, many other technologies could also be studied under this same perspective, especially if we were to take yet another look at the several industrial revolutions of the last three centuries.
 It is thus not unique to AI – albeit the latter has its own idiosyncrasies.
-Not surprisingly then, the book promptly claims that AI is yet another extractive industry that, unlike previous ones, is more than eager to conquer the whole planet via computational means.
+Not surprisingly, the book promptly claims that AI is yet another extractive industry that, unlike previous ones, is more than eager to conquer the whole planet via computational means.

 Taking a political economy stance, we can then say that Crawford’s first three interconnected topographical landmarks, Earth, Labor and Data, pinpoint the elaborate production and distribution processes required to generate the overall AI topography.
 Indeed, they corroborate the author’s claim about AI’s multi-dimensional complexity that transcends the seemingly strong and overwhelming technological personality its displays when first seen.
 Labor and Data are critical inputs to the production of AI and thus deserve their own chapters.
 However, the Earth landmark is more of a mixed bag as it includes both production and distribution (the logistical layer).
 Moreover, one could argue that labor is also part and parcel of such processes.
-And Data, after all, resides on the energy-hungry cloud locations around the globe.
+And data, after all, resides in energy-hungry cloud locations around the globe.
 Here, the metaphor falls short as the conceptual structure is weakened – probably because Crawford wanted to highlight AI’s environmental impact first and foremost.
 At any rate, missing in the analysis is the essential role global capital investment financing plays in creating and sustaining these landmarks.

 Affection is certainly more recent and is perhaps the most insidious.
 Emotion recognition systems are now widely used, especially in hiring and recruitment processes.
 The problem with such systems is that they are based on dubious theories that assume that emotions are biological and not constructions of the human mind.
-Not surprisingly, they totally ignore diverse cultural environments where facial expressions might have very different meanings in diverse cultural contexts.
+Furthermore, not surprisingly, they totally ignore diverse cultural environments where facial expressions might have very different meanings in various cultural contexts.
 More so in the case of cultures that have existed for centuries and have not been influenced by Western values.
 Regardless, Affection is a growing AI area, despite the above limitations.

 The State landmark has two components.
 First, it comprises AI for surveillance and military purposes to sustain global superiority against emerging rivals.
 Here, national states acquire state-of-the-art AI technologies from the private sector and implement them for “national defense” purposes.
 The second component is what Crawford calls the “outsourced state” (pg.
 192), which happens when states, national, regional and local, acquire AI to handle non-military issues such as migration, refugee inflows, crime and justice provision.
-AI platforms here become threatening tools to these populations that usually have little to no recourse for redressing any negative outcome.
+AI platforms here become threatening tools to these populations that usually have little to no recourse for redressing any adverse outcome.
 They are powerless indeed.

 Crawford instead calls for the “democratization” of AI to curtail its overwhelming power.
 I have heard that before, however.
 While she offers some suggestions and hints on the approach to take, the issue of human agency is entirely missing.
 One could assume, for example, that the Labor landmark should be part of the democratization process.
 Who else needs to be involved?
 How do people get organized?
 What are the governance mechanisms required to make this work?
-How do we, in fact, confront those with perhaps too much power, financial resources, and the ears of many of those who make decisions in our name and for our sake, allegedly?
+How do we, in fact, confront those with perhaps too much power, financial resources, and the ears of many who allegedly make decisions in our name and for our sake?
 Not a simple topic and one that perhaps could require a sequel publication.
 The Power Web of AI, maybe?